Do You Know Your Road Rules?

-Which Side of The Road
+Which Side of the Road

 Roundabout Basics

 Before entering a roundabout, you’ll be confronted with one of two signs.
 The upside-down triangle tells you to yield to any traffic already in the roundabout, approaching from your right.
 A stop sign tells you that you must come to a complete stop before entering the roundabout, regardless of whether there is any traffic.
+These road rules apply across all states and territories in Australia.

 Speed Limits